 4. Share your musical passions on Pandora, on social networks, or right on your device!

 Can't get enough of a song or station that you're listening to on Pandora?
 Share it on your Pandora profile so that people who view you or follow you can see what you're into in terms of music.
 Or, share your favourite stations and songs on your Facebook or Twitter accounts, so your friends can see what you're jamming out to.
 You can even buy songs or CDs on iTunes or Amazon right from Pandora!

 There's a lot more to discover about Pandora, both in terms of the music it will play for you and how it actually works.
-For now, we'll tell you a bit about the potential costs of using Pandora.
+In our next tutorial, we'll tell you a bit about the potential costs of using Pandora.